What is the Institutional Review Board (IRB)?

 a.The research is a systematic investigation (including development, testing, and evaluation) designed to discover or contribute to a body of generalizable knowledge.

 b.It involves human participants.
 Human participants include those who are actively involved in the research process (being interviewed, filling out surveys, etc.).
-They also include those who may not be in front of us: those who provided medical samples, left records of their activities through applying for marriage licenses, etc. The IRB reviews research that involves living individuals (1) about whom "an investigator conducting research obtains data through intervention or interaction with the individual" or (2) which obtains "identifiable private information"(Title 45 CFR, Part 46.102.f).
+They also include those who may not be in front of us: those who provided medical or biological samples, left records of their activities through applying for marriage licenses, etc. The IRB reviews research that involves living individuals (1) about whom "an investigator conducting research obtains data through intervention or interaction with the individual" or (2) which "obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens."(Title 45 CFR, Part 46.102.f).
 Secondary data analysis of existing datasets where participants are individually identifiable should be reviewed by the IRB.

 No. Research must be approved by the IRB before research can be conducted.